 -

-- Click the Mean column referring to the Demand Placed (Dropped Orders) by Customer statistics to sort the records in the ascending order.
+Click the Mean column referring to the Demand Placed (Dropped Orders) by Customer statistics

 You can navigate to the Inventory table and update the parameters of the defined policy with the acquired data.